xabbu42/inpainting/report.md

 Difference to the original image
 --------------------------------

-As our input image was syntethicaly generated and we do have the complete original image, we can compare the result of this algorithm to the original image.
+As our input image was synthetically generated and we do have the complete original image, we can compare the result of this algorithm to the original image.
 The following figure shows the sum of squared distances (SSD) between the result and the original image, depending